Business Etiquette In Germany

 Finally, don’t be surprised if your German business partners offer up frank criticism or openly question your proposal.
 They do not mean to offend but simply address possible issues as quickly and efficiently as possible.

 Entertaining And Gifts

 If you are going to get a gift for your business associate, choose something small.
-Wine, flowers chocolate or small gift from your region of the world are all appropriate when visiting a German business partners home.
+Wine, flowers, chocolate or a small gift from your region of the world are all appropriate when visiting a German business partner's home.
 Avoid red roses because, as is the case in most of the Western world, they communicate romantic interest.